kgrid/ActivatorManual/pages/0a-01-01-additional_resources.md

 To help streamline the authoring and execution process we have created some helpful tools.
 All tools can be found at: https://github.com/kgrid/tools

 **Knowledge Object Generator \(**[https://github.com/kgrid/tools/tree/master/knowledge-object-generator](https://github.com/kgrid/tools/tree/master/knowledge-object-generator)**\)**
 This generator takes in your payload file, input RDF file, output RDF file, and a template and outputs the JSON-formatted knowledge object.
-From there, you an directly upload the JSON file to the execution stack, or create a knowledge object on ObjectTeller.
+From there, you an directly upload the JSON file to the activator, or create a knowledge object on ObjectTeller.

 **Input/Output RDF Generator \(**[https://github.com/kgrid/tools/tree/master/RDFgenerator](https://github.com/kgrid/tools/tree/master/RDFgenerator)**\)**
 The input/output RDF generator was created in C++ and python.
 This generator takes in user input to generate the xml-formatted files.